Green-head Ant Mimic

 Most importantly the eye arrangement: 2 rows of 4 (but the rows are curved, not straight).
 The 6 largest (most obvious) eyes make a hexagon shape.

-We have found 1 male and 5 females, in Dec, Jan & Feb.
+We have found 2 males and 5 females, in Dec, Jan, Feb & May.